okfde/old.okfn.de/_projects/digiwhist.md

      In order to change this, we are working together with 5 partners on the EU project, DIGIWHIST.
 We not only aim to increase the level of trust placed in governments, we also intend to make public procurement in Europe more efficient.
 To do so, we are systematically collecting, structuring, and analyzing information on public procurement.

-     We are developing 35 procurement portals (for the 34 countries and the European Commission) that will provide the following main functions:
+     We are developing up to 35 procurement portals (for the 34 countries and one combined with all available data) that will provide the following main functions:

      * downloadable database and documentation
      * user-friendly, interactive analysis tools
-     * users can contribute to the portals
+     * allowing users for accessing data and sending whistleblower reports and freedom of information requests of platforms of national partners.

      We are looking for national partners that would be interested in contributing to the portals in their development phase and who would like to help implement and sustain them.